wpendl99/.github/profile/webFrameworks/startUpFinal/startUpFinal.md

 ## Grading Rubric

-- 60% - Uses React
+- 80% - Convert your application to use React
-- 20% - Your start up application is hosted on your web server and is accessible using a subdomain of your domain name using HTTPS.
 - 10% - Multiple Git commits with meaningful comments.
 - 10% - Notes in your start up Git repository README.md file documenting what you have learned using services, node.js, mongodb, authentication, and webSockets.